skyguy126/ECM202A_2025Fall_Project_6/docs/index.md

 - What would you explore next if you had more time?

 This should synthesize—not merely repeat—your results.

+The singular edge event ghost error we saw could be combated by algorithmically ignoring any duplicate exit events for a particular car ID once the first exit was recorded.
+This does not protect against incorrectly <i>early</i> ghost events, however, and high-volume testing for further robustness optimizations is recommended.

 For future development regarding the tracking fusion algorithm, we could add additional cost and rules to the cost function that is currently just `mahalanobis_distance` function.
 Adding environmental constraints to the grid and simulating the CARLA environment would also enable path-feasibility rules, ensuring that a detection event would only be valid if the vehicle could have realistically moved to that location from the last state.